V (1983 miniseries): Releases

+V premiered on Sunday, May 1, 1983, with part 2 being broadcast the next evening, May 2.
+The two-part miniseries was broadcast at a length of 200 minutes; the first part became the second-most popular program of the week, with 40% of the viewing television audience.

-The miniseries was first released as V: The Original Miniseries on VHS during the mid-1990s, and later on DVD in 2001.
-The VHS release was in 4:3 fullscreen format as originally broadcast, while the DVD release is in a matted 16:9 widescreen format.
+It was re-released as V: The Original Miniseries on VHS during the mid-1990s, in 4:3 fullscreen format as originally broadcast.
+It was re-released on DVD in 2001 in a matted 16:9 widescreen format.
 The miniseries was originally filmed in open matte format, with director Kenneth Johnson stating he had also composed the picture to be more or less "widescreen-safe" in the event that it got an overseas theatrical release, which it did not.
 It was released on Blu-ray on August 27, 2019.